Josh Bell (gridiron football): Calgary Stampeders

 On the same day that he retired as a player, Bell joined the Calgary Stampeders' staff as the new defensive backs coach for the 2018 season.
 In his first year as a coach, he won his second Grey Cup championship following a Stampeders win in the 106th Grey Cup game.
 Following the cancelled 2020 CFL season, Bell was not retained by the Stampeders for 2021 due to the league-mandated football operation cap.

 Toronto Argonauts

 On May 14, 2021, it was announced that Bell had joined the Toronto Argonauts as the team's defensive backs coach.
+He won the 109th Grey Cup in 2022 and was with the Argonauts for three years.

+Saskatchewan Roughriders

+On January 15, 2024, it was announced that Bell had been named the defensive backs coach and pass game coordinator for the Saskatchewan Roughriders.